Fx-Professional-Services/MoweryDocs/Mowery/III. Catalogs.md

 ---
 ##  Duplicate a Catalog (Manual Edits Are Preserved)

- Duplicating a catalog retains your manually entered values, including custom prices and descriptions.
+Duplicating a catalog retains your manually entered values, such as custom prices and descriptions.
 System-generated values do not overwrite your edits.

+---

 ### 📄 How to Duplicate a Catalog

 1. Go to **System Defaults → Catalog**.

-2. Click the white space of the catalog to select it.
+2. Click the white area to the right of the catalog name to select it.

 3. Click **Duplicate Catalog**.

-4. Edit catalog details as needed.
+4. In the window that appears, update the catalog information if needed.

-5. Click **Duplicate Catalog** to confirm.
+5. Click **Duplicate Catalog** to start duplicating.

-6. Click **OK** when prompted.

-7. After processing, a success or failure message appears.
+6. A dialog appears stating that duplication is in progress.
+Click **OK**.

+7. Another dialog appears to inform you if duplication succeeded or failed.

-8. Open the duplicated catalog.
+8. Click the catalog name to open it.

-9. Verify that the number of items matches the original.
+9. Verify that the number of catalog items matches the original catalog.

 ---

-### Confirm Your Edits Are Preserved
+### Confirm Manual Edits Are Preserved

-1. Manually change a field in a catalog.
+1. Manually edit a field in an existing catalog.

-2. Duplicate the catalog.
+2. Follow the steps to duplicate the catalog.

-3. Open the duplicated catalog to confirm your changes copied over.
+3. Open the duplicated catalog.

+4. Confirm your manual changes copied over to the duplicate.

-> **Tip**: If edits didn’t copy, contact support or your system administrator.
+> **Tip:** If edits do not copy, contact support or your system administrator.
 ---

 ## Delete a Catalog